-During 4.5 years of working as a CFO, I was involved in setting up the India-based operations of the company, which entailed undertaking all the corporate finance functions, doing a number of acquisitions, managing the commercial operations and reporting to shareholders and the board of the listed company.
+During 4.5 years of working as a CFO, I was involved in setting up the India-based operations of the company, which entailed undertaking all the corporate finance functions, doing a number of acquisitions, managing the commercial operations, and reporting to shareholders and the board of the listed company.

 I also got the opportunity to work on a large transaction of selling the whole of the operations of the company to another UK-based company.

-In short, I had gained good introductory industry exposure and immense experience with respect to handling the complete finance function of a mid-sized company, corporate finance, banking and treasury, etc.
+In short, I gained good introductory industry exposure and immense experience with respect to handling the complete finance function of a mid-sized company, corporate finance, banking and treasury, etc.

 Post that, I returned to the consultancy world and joined KPMG as an Associate Director.
-Here the role was just focusing on tax but I wanted to be in the forefront where I handle the entire process of transactions.
+Here the role was just focusing on tax but I wanted to be at the forefront where I handle the entire process of transactions.

 So, after 4.5 years at KPMG (2008-12), I decided to establish a consulting firm that would be equipped with a large spectrum of services to our clients.
-The practice I started was in a totally new field – transaction advisory and corporate finance, of-course with the inbuilt service support of tax and compliances at the same time.
+The practice I started was in a totally new field – transaction advisory and corporate finance, of course with the inbuilt service support of tax and compliances at the same time.

 What exactly is corporate finance?
 How is it different from audit and accounting?

 In layman’s terms, accounting is all about recording the financial transactions undertaken by a company.

 Auditing is all about obtaining reasonable assurance that the financial records of the company are fair and reasonable.